crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.5.0/getting_started/getting_started.md

 #### Installing from source

-If you wish to install from source, we have a short video guide on how to do this.
+Should you opt for a source-based installation, we offer a brief video guide to assist you in the process.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/-1xxkwQyI2M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-#### Installing a Remediation Component
+### Remediation Component

-Once you have installed the Security Engine, you can install a Remediation Component.
-This is the component that will take action on the decisions made by the Security Engine.
+After installing the Security Engine, you can proceed to install a Remediation Component, which is responsible for executing actions based on the decisions made by the Security Engine.

-Depending on your network / OS setup, you will need to install a different Remediation Component.
+The specific Remediation Component to install may vary based on your network and operating system configuration.

-If you are unsure which to install, please see our [Remediation Components](/bouncers/intro.md) section OR join our [discord](https://discord.gg/crowdsec) and ask our community.
+If you are uncertain about which one to install, please refer to our [Remediation Components](/bouncers/intro.md) section or join our [Discord](https://discord.gg/crowdsec) and ask our community.

+## Enroll

+Since you created your account on the CrowdSec console, you can now enroll your Security Engine to your account.